ResearchWatches & Clocks

 A TREASURE REDISCOVERED

-What ties all this together and brings home the personal military and emotional importance of this clock is a small, aged, hand-typed card affixed to the inside back of the case.
+So, what ties all this together and brings home the personal military and emotional importance of this clock?
+It is a small, aged, hand-typed card affixed to the inside back of the case.
 It reads…

 “This clock was made by Disabled Soldiers of the New Zealand Expeditionary Force at the N.Z CONVALESCENT HOSPITAL HORNCHURCH ESSEX ENGLAND and presented to Br.
 General G.S.
 Richardson C.B.
 C.M.G.
 C.B.E Commanding NZEF in the United Kingdom 1917.